fl1ger/deleg/draft-dnsop-deleg-transport.md

 ;; The operator.example. zone is presumed to be signed. ns-1234.operator.example.
 SVCB 1 x1234.opshost.example. alpn=dot

-;; The opshost.example. zone is also presuemd to be signed.
+;; The opshost.example. zone is also presumed to be signed.
 _853._tcp.x1234.opshost.example.
 TLSA 2 0 1 ABC...
 ~~~
 {: title="SNI is 'x1234.opshost.example' if the resolver supports DANE, otherwise 'ns-1234.operator.example'"}